alex-page/alexpage.dev/src/index.md

 {% include 'home-images.njk' %}

 I am working on the [Polaris Design System](https://polaris.shopify.com)  at [Shopify](https://shopify.com).
-The design platform scales high quality user experiences to thousands of developers and designers.
+The design platform that scales high quality user experiences to thousands of developers and designers.
 I was the Lead User Experience Engineer on the [Australian Government Design System](https://designsystem.gov.au).
 I worked in a team to align 1000+ websites over 200+ organisations.